HTTP/3: An Introduction to the Next Generation Web Protocol

 As I've already mentioned, HTTP/3 has been used by Google, Mozilla, and Facebook, among others, since late 2019 as an experimental feature -- with it currently their default web protocol in most cases.

-Unfortunately, changing an internet protocol, especially one that's designed to replace the TCP handshake, requires interoperability where all communicating entities are, in essence, speaking the same language.
+Unfortunately, changing an internet protocol, especially one designed to replace the TCP handshake, requires interoperability where all communicating entities are, in essence, speaking the same language.

 In terms of the web, browsers that support HTTP/3 include: